vnakhate/gatsby-multilingual-blog/contents/2022/06/article9/en.md

+---
+title: English blog 9
+date: "2023-06-20T20:08:00.000Z"
+cover: "./cover.jpg"
+tags: ["unique", "crab", "elephant"]
+description: "this is description"
+---

+This is the content of English blog post.
+You can read this post in different language, click the language toggle button!

 ##The Brave Elephant and the Very Big Crab

 In the misty mountains of the Himalayas, nestled amidst the clouds, there was a lake that shimmered like a sapphire under the gentle kiss of the sun.
 This lake was a haven for all creatures far and wide, providing cool, clear water for all who were thirsty.
 But, hidden beneath the lake's serene surface, a giant crab made its home.